-The Board may wish to consider whether the request is consistent and compatible with the surrounding area.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area.

-The Planning and Zoning Board will consider the request on Monday, April 18, 2022, beginning at 3:00 p.m.
+The Planning & Zoning Board will hear the request on September 12, 2022, beginning at 3:00 p.m.
 The meeting will be held at the Brevard County Government Center, 2725 Judge Fran Jamieson Way, Commission Room, Viera, Florida.